Nika Melia: Education and professional career

 In 1996, Melia graduated from Tbilisi Secondary School No. 47.
 In 2002–03, he was an investigator at the Ministry of Security of Georgia.
-Graduated from Brooks University in 2006 with a degree in International Relations.
+Graduated from Brookes University in 2006 with a degree in International Relations.
 In 2007, he worked as an advisor in the Department of Defense and Law Enforcement of the Office of the National Security Council of Georgia.
 In 2008–09, he worked as a Deputy Head of the National Bureau of Enforcement.
 In 2009–10, he was the head of the National Bureau of Enforcement.
 In 2010, he was the head of the National Agency for Execution of Non-custodial Sentences and Probation, a legal entity under public law under the Ministry of Corrections and Legal Assistance of Georgia.
 In 2010, he was appointed as the head of the Tbilisi Enforcement Bureau of the National Bureau of Enforcement, and in 2010–12 as the chairman of the same bureau.